 To facilitate your entry into the Consulate General in Amsterdam, please adhere to the following rules:

-- bring weapons of any kind, or objects that can be used as weapons.
-So no pen knifes or other sharp objects, including certain belt buckles.
+- Weapons, or objects that can be used as weapons.

-- take photographs or make recordings of any kind.
+- Do not take photographs or make recordings of any kind.

-- use your phone at the window.
+- Do not use your phone at the window.
 Unless authorized to do so by a consular employee, the use of an electronic device at the consular window is not permitted.

 - bring your appointment confirmation print out.
 If you forgot to print this, tell the guards right away so they can check our entry list.